 The only sexual anatomy that men and women have in common is the phallus (penis or clitoris).
 The male glands (including the prostate) develop from ducts that waste away in the female.
 As a result, a woman has very different internal reproductive anatomy to a man.
 So women do not ejaculate as men do.
 Similarly, the vagina (including the anterior wall) develops from ducts that waste away in the male.
 If women were capable of orgasm through stimulation of any part of the vagina, such a response would need to have evolved separately from the male orgasmic capacity.
 Yet there is no biological justification for women ever having an orgasm by any means.

-Kinsey and Hite highlighted the indisputable arguments for the clitoris being the equivalent of the penis.
-Thereafter, researchers tried to find ways to make the clitoris indirectly responsible for female orgasm by suggesting that the internal clitoral organ is connected in some way or adjacent to the vagina.
-No one ever comments on the comparison with the male situation where men need much more direct stimulation for orgasm.
+Kinsey and Hite highlighted the indisputable arguments for the clitoris as the equivalent of the penis.
+Thereafter, researchers suggested that the clitoral organ is connected in some way or adjacent to the vagina.
+No one ever comments on the fact that men need much more direct stimulation for orgasm.
 A belief in vaginal orgasms is vital to men because it represents a means of justifying intercourse.
 The G-spot has succeeded for this reason.
-The political and emotional pressure to justify how women might be supposed to orgasm through intercourse is intense.